 Three Way Calling

 This is a feature billed by the LEC and available on most modern phone systems.
 This feature allows three parties to be on the same line at the same time.
 This feature is available through most LECs on a pay per use basis.
 Some LECs offer a plan for a flat monthly fee with unlimited usage.

-A connection via trunks that connect one user’s location to a different, separate location.
+Tie lines are a connection via trunks that connect one user’s location to a different, separate location.

 A crime in which a hacker obtains telecommunications services by breaking computer security using or selling stolen long distance credit card codes or accessing private branch exchange (PBX) and using its communications facilities illegally.
 Toll fraud is estimated to cost U.S. companies $1.2 billion per year.

 Services available from the LEC can be restricted by Toll Restriction blocks.
 Ex: Collect Call Blocks, 3rd Party Blocks, 900 Blocks, etc.

 These traffic study reports also known as busy studies used to measure the active telephone service provided by the LEC by request.
 These are useful in determining calling patterns, analyzing lines needed, verifying billing, planning for changes in service and sometime used to check for abuse and to control it.
 See also Busy Study.

 A communication connection between two switching systems that is used for establishing an end to end connection.